arkin0x/nostr-chunkey-monkey/README.md

 - [ ] modify index tag to support 3rd element indicating how many chunks the file has
 - [ ] add error if not all chunks are found for a file

+## PR's welcome!

+This is my first package ever so it probably sucks